mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Describes the [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel')(s) that this parquet helps form.
+Describes the [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe')(s) that this parquet helps form.
 Guaranteed to never be `null`.

 <a name='P-ParquetClassLibrary-Parquets-IParquetModelEdit-AddsToRoom'></a>